munichbughunter/SevenFacette/CONTRIBUTING.md

 ### Design Decisions

-When we make a significant decision in how we maintain the project and what we can or cannot support, we will document it on [Discuss, the official 7Facette message board](https://discuss.7Facette.io).
+When we make a significant decision in how we maintain the project and what we can or cannot support, we will document it on [Spectrum, the official 7Facette message board](https://spectrum.chat/7facette?tab=posts).
 If you have a question around how we do things, check to see if it is documented there.
 If it is *not* documented there, please open a new discussion on the board and ask your question.

 ## How Can I Contribute?